Pay as you go caps

 However, for ongoing travel, pay as you go with weekly capping generally does not exceed the price of a 7 Day Travelcard, and is likely to prove better value since with pay as you go you only pay for days on which you travelled.

 If you travel from a station listed below on a weekday, between the touch in time and 09:30, you're charged a peak pay as you go fare.
 However, your journey will count towards an off-peak cap.

 |Watford High Street||09:10|

-If you've been charged more than the cap for one day of travel in Zones 1-6, we'll automatically refund the difference.
+If your total fares have reached more than the cap for the span of zones your travel covered during one day of travel, we'll automatically subtract the difference.

 We check weekly caps around the end of each week, taking into account the innermost and outermost zones over the week as a whole.
 So your total fares for the week could be automatically reduced, as with daily capping, and this could occur on, for example, the Friday or Saturday.

 In the case of an Oyster card, if various combinations of caps and individual fares were possible, a further retrospective reduction may be calculated so you get best value for the past week.
 This type of reduction can be picked up as a refund when you next touch in (or perhaps at a later date, as small refunds are usually batched together before being issued).